J0llyMan/Defensive-Security/Cyber-Defense-Frameworks/Frameworks/MITRE Framework/DEFEND.md

 ## 🔎 What I Learned
 - DEFEND provides a clear mapping from **ATT&CK techniques** to **defensive controls** (detect, deny, disrupt, degrade, deceive).
-- The framework is intentionally practical for blue teams — it helps convert threat intelligence into measurable defensive actions.
+- The framework is intentionally practical for blue teams because it helps convert threat intelligence into measurable defensive actions.
-- Example concept explored: **Decoy Files** — using deceptive or honeyfiles to detect lateral movement and data access attempts.
+- Example concept explored: **Decoy Files** using deceptive or honeyfiles to detect lateral movement and data access attempts.
+- Example concept explored: **Token-Based** using token to increase the strength of Authentication process.

 ---

 ## 📌 Key Takeaways
-- DEFEND is highly actionable for blue teams — it reduces the gap between intel (ATT&CK) and operational security controls.
+- DEFEND is highly actionable for blue teams because it reduces the gap between intel (ATT&CK) and operational security controls.
 - Pairing **ATT&CK (what adversaries do)** with **DEFEND (what defenders should do)** creates a powerful cycle of identify → protect → validate.
 - Small, targeted controls (like decoy files or specific logging rules) can offer high defensive value when mapped correctly.